Imad al-Din Zengi: Zengi against Damascus

-Conflict with the Crusaders and Byzantines
+War against Crusaders and Byzantine Empire

-In 1137 Zengi besieged Homs again, but Mu'in al-Din successfully defended it.
+In 1137 Imad-ud-din Zengi besieged Homs again, but Mu'in al-Din unur successfully defended it.
 In response, Damascus allied with the Crusader Kingdom of Jerusalem against him.

-That year, Zengi laid siege to a Crusader fortress during the battle of Ba'rin and quickly crushed the army of Jerusalem.
-King Fulk of Jerusalem agreed to surrender and was allowed to flee with his surviving troops.
+In the Battle of Ba'rin (also known as Battle of Montferrand) in 1137, a Crusader force commanded by King Fulk of Jerusalem was scattered and defeated by Zengi, by that time atabeg of Mosul and Aleppo.
+This setback resulted in the permanent loss of the Crusader castle of Montferrand in Baarin.
+Crusader King Fulk of Jerusalem agreed to surrender and was allowed to flee with his surviving troops.

+War against the Byzantine–Crusader alliance

 Zengi, realizing that this new expedition against Damascus was bound to fail, made peace with Shahib al-Din, just in time to be confronted at Aleppo by an army sent by the Byzantine Emperor John II Comnenus.
 The Emperor had recently brought the Crusader Principality of Antioch under Byzantine control, and had allied himself with Joscelin II of Edessa and Raymond of Antioch.
 Facing a combined Byzantine/Crusader threat, Zengi mobilized his forces and recruited assistance from other Muslim leaders.
 In April 1138 the armies of the Byzantine emperor and the Crusader princes laid siege to Shaizar, but they were turned back by Zengi's forces a month later.

+Siege of Baalbek

 In May 1138 Zengi came to an agreement with Damascus.
 He married Zumurrud Khatun, the same woman who had murdered her son Ismail, and received Homs as her dowry.
 In July 1139 Zumurrud's surviving son, Shihab al-Din, was assassinated, and Zengi marched on Damascus to take possession of the city.
 The Damascenes, united under Mu'in al-Din Unur, acting as regent for Shihab al-Din's successor Jamal al-Din, once again allied with Jerusalem to repel Zengi.
 Zengi also besieged Jamal al-Din's former possession of Baalbek, and Mu'in al-Din was in charge of its defenses as well.
 Zengi obtained its surrender in response to a promise of safe passage; he did not honor it, ordering that the defenders be crucified.
+Unlike Saladin at Jerusalem in 1187, Zengi did not keep his word to protect his captives at Baalbek in 1139.
+According to Ibn al-‘Adim, Zengi "had sworn to the people of the citadel with strong oaths and on the Qur’an and divorcing (his wives).
+When they came down from the citadel he betrayed them, flayed its governor and hanged the rest."
 He granted the territory to his lieutenant Najm al-Din Ayyub, father of Saladin.
 After Zengi abandoned his siege of Damascus, Jamal al-Din died of a disease and was succeeded by his son Mujir al-Din, with Mu'in al-Din remaining as regent.